 - 3 hypothetical seniors who are otherwise identical except they start SS at different ages

-First guy starts right at 62 and takes a 25% hit, with monthly payment = $2,209.
+First guy starts right at FRA minus 5 and takes a 30% hit, with monthly payment = $2,570.
 Let’s call him Eager Eddie.

 Let’s see what happens when they start at different ages:

-Eager Eddie, because he started right at 62, stays ahead of the other two for the first 15 years, i.e., from 62 – 77.
+Eager Eddie, because he started right at FRA minus 5, stays ahead of the other two for the first 14 years.

-In the 16th year, when everyone turns 78, Neutral Ned overtakes Eager Eddie, and then stays ahead for life.
+In the 15th year, Neutral Ned overtakes Eager Eddie, and then stays ahead for life.

 But Patient Patty is still behind both – for 2 more years.

-In the 18th year, when everyone turns 80, Patient Patty overtakes Eager Eddie (and then stays ahead for life), but is still behind Neutral Ned – for 1 more year.
+In the 17th year, Patient Patty overtakes Eager Eddie (and then stays ahead for life), but is still behind Neutral Ned – for 1 more year.

-In the 19th year, when everyone turns 81, Patient Patty additionally takes over Neutral Ned, and then stays ahead of both for life.
+In the 18th year, Patient Patty additionally takes over Neutral Ned, and then stays ahead of both for life.

 Now, I did this calculation simplistically: assuming 3% stable inflation year over year, but not considering things like investing the money to earn a return, tax implications, etc.